 In May 2017, Denise was appointed Associate Director for Graduate-Student and Postdoc Programs at The Teaching Center.
-Serving as Assistant Director of Academic Services since 2014, Denise came to Washington University in 2013 as the HHMI postdoctoral research scholar and fellow in science education, with a dual appointment in The Teaching Center and the Department of Biology at Washington University.
+Serving as Assistant Director of Educational Development since 2014, Denise came to Washington University in 2013 as the HHMI postdoctoral research scholar and fellow in science education, with a dual appointment in The Teaching Center and the Department of Biology at Washington University.

 As Associate Director, Denise is working with her colleagues at The Teaching Center to develop, implement, and evaluate professional-development programs for graduate students and postdoctoral fellows, including the WU-CIRTL program for future faculty in STEM, The Teaching Citation, and the Preparation in Pedagogy Program.
 In these programs, she works with our Assistant Directors to provide mentorship in teaching and professional development for graduate students and postdocs.

 With Gina Frey and Jacinta Mutambuki, she is developing and evaluating the STEM Pedagogies workshops–an advanced-level workshop series open to graduate students and postdocs in STEM.
 In these workshops, participants learn about current pedagogical methods in STEM teaching and learning, as well as relevant cognitive-science research on learning and memory.
 These workshops are an essential component of the WU-CIRTL program for future faculty.